-Like armies on the battlefield, microorganisms compete for rule over our gastrointestinal territory.
-In this never-ending battle of good vs. evil, the winner depends on which there is more of: friendly bacteria (probiotics) or unfriendly bacteria (a bad fish taco).
+Like armies on the battlefield, microorganisms compete to rule over our gastrointestinal territory.
+In this never-ending battle of good vs. evil, the winner depends on whether there is more of friendly bacteria (probiotics) or unfriendly bacteria (a bad fish taco).

 Probiotics are responsible for all kinds of benefits, including gentle digestion, clearer skin, stronger immunity, and improved overall health.
-But if you’re looking to use probiotics for a specific reason, like constipation, it’s important to choose the right supplements to get the results you want.
+But if you’re looking to use the best probiotic for constipation, it’s important to choose the right supplements to get the results you want.

-So let’s take a closer look at the effects of probiotics, the differences between these supplements, and how to choose the right probiotic for constipation.
+So let’s take a closer look at the effects of probiotics, the differences between these supplements, and how to choose right the best probiotic for constipation.

 What Are Probiotics and How Do They Help Us?